dearblue/ruby-crc/README.md

 CRC.crc32[a + b + c]                # => #<CRC::CRC32:CBF43926>
 ```

-See CRC::ModuleClass.acrc or below for more detail.
+See CRC::Calcurate.acrc or below for more detail.

 ## Built-in CRC modules